 Position your employees as innovation leaders

 Managers are not the only innovation leaders in an organization.
-In fact, executives need to do their best to promote an innovation-leader mentality amongst all their employees.
+Executives need to do their best to promote an innovation-leader mentality amongst all their employees.

 How can this mindset be fostered?

-Give your employees the opportunity to delve into sustainability-focused activities which motivate them.
+Allow your employees to delve into sustainability-focused activities which motivate them.
 Sustainability is a complex and far-reaching issue.
-Sustainability might look one way to your executive team and an entirely different way to your employees.
+Sustainability might look one way to your executive team and entirely different to your employees.

-Motivate your employees and provide them with positive reinforcement to work towards initiatives that align to their personal ethics.
+Motivate your employees and provide them with positive reinforcement to work towards initiatives that align with their ethics.
 This will help to provide them with the intrinsic motivation needed to drive innovation.

-By implementing key motivational tactics employees become more encouraged to work toward goals of sustainable growth.
+By implementing critical motivational tactics, employees become more encouraged to work toward goals of sustainable growth.

 Provide your employees with the right resources to innovate

 Resources that help support innovation can be varied.
-They could take the form of funding opportunities or more intangible assets such as training, education, or support.
+For example, they could take the form of funding opportunities or more intangible assets such as training, education, or support.